 Students must register for all six courses at the same time.

-CSI 120 or CTR 320 - Personal Computer Word Processing Applications
+CSI 120 - Personal Computer Word Processing Applications

 What credentials can I earn?

 Students can earn 20 credits and a certificate in Business Management.
 All courses can be applied to the AAS Business Management degree.